wulliy/wasteof-docs/api/wasteof2/wall.md

 	body: {
 		"content": "wall content"
+ 		"parent": "parent id"
 	}

 	-----------
-	creates a comment or reply on a user's wall with the specified username depending on if the "?parent" URL parameter is specified.
+	creates a comment or reply on a user's wall with the specified username depending on if the "parent" body parameter is specified.
 	-----------
 	```